Sticky space

 Answer

-There is no upfront cost to start a direct sale fundraiser if you use a purchase order.
+There is no upfront cost to start a direct sale fundraiser if you are a public school and use a purchase order.
 Payment is due within 15 days of receipt of the product.

 Questions